BoxHezi/ip2vulns/README.md

   -s CVSS, --cvss CVSS  Enable cvss score filter, required a number
                         If 0 is given, targets found with no CVE information will be filtered out.
 And all CVEs will be checked.
                         When 0 is given, the process can be slow if huge amount of CVEs are founded.
 Not Recommend to pass 0 in.
-  -d, --database        Write result to database
+  -d, --database        Write result to database, using SQLite3 database
                         if no -o flag is provide, write data to internetdb.db in the same directory --downloaddb          download CAPEC and CWE database, csv file, store in ./databases directory --ho                  Output hostnames only for scan result.